shar-cai/shar-cai.github.io/projects.md

 --- <br>

 ## Interview Buddy {#interview-buddy}
-> Fullstack, Python, Django, OpenCV, JavaScript, jQuery AJAX, RESTful API, ML, NLP
+> Full-stack, Python, Django, Javascript, Bootstrap, MediaRecorder API, jQuery AJAX, REST API, OpenCV, ML, NLP

 ### Why build this?
 Interviews can be stressful, especially when you’re a student who isn't sure how you’re coming across on camera or whether your answer actually hits what employers look for.
 I wanted a low-friction way to practice: generate a question, record a response, and get concrete feedback I could act on.
 That turned into *Interview Buddy*, a browser-based coach that helps students and early-career folks build confidence with fast, focused insights.